ahmetkaanmonun/ahmetkaanmonun/README.md

 ### Hi there 👋
 I'm Ahmet Kaan!
-I currently work at NETAS as a Software QA Intern
+I currently work at NETAS as a Software QA Engineer Intern

 Contact me !